-On May 29, 2019 ASISST welcomed 11 undergraduate students as part of this year’s Summer REU (research experiences for undergraduates) program.
+On May 29, 2019, ASSIST welcomed 11 undergraduate students as part of this year’s Summer REU (research experiences for undergraduates) program.

-During the 10-week summer REU program, students are mentored by ASSIST faculty and meet weekly with the Education Director (Dr. Elena Veety) to ensure they are progressing towards their professional goals and are experiencing a positive mentoring relationship with their advisors.
-Students will be presenting their work at the ASSIST Summer REU Research Symposium on July 26 as well as on August 1 at the NC State REU Research Symposium.
+During the 10-week summer REU program, students are mentored by ASSIST faculty and meet weekly with the Education Director, Dr. Elena Veety, to ensure they are progressing towards their professional goals and are experiencing a positive mentoring relationship with their advisors.

 Since Jaylan’s school does not offer a textile program, she searched online and found NC State’s Wilson College of Textiles.
 After contacting Dr. Gorga (Director of Undergraduate Programs and Associate Head for Wilson College of Textiles) who told her about the ASSIST REU program and encouraged her to apply, she did just that.

-During the 10-week program, she hopes to become more confident in conducting her own research, getting to know more about textiles, and working in a team by learning how other students and their projects can affect her own work (i.e. the integration of electronics to smart textiles).
+During the 10-week program, she hopes to become more confident in conducting her research, getting to know more about textiles, and working in a team by learning how other students and their projects can affect her work (i.e. the integration of electronics to smart textiles).
+At the end of the program, participants will be presenting their work at the ASSIST Summer REU Research Symposium on July 26 as well as on August 1 at the NC State REU Research Symposium.

 Do you want to participate in next year’s Summer REU program?